 As part of the remedial investigation process, contaminants of concern were identified through a comparison of contaminant levels to risk-based screening levels and applicable regulatory cleanup levels.
 The primary COCs for soil at Gambell are arsenic at Site 7 and lead and chromium at Site 12.
 Contaminants at the other Gambell sites either do not exceed established cleanup levels, or exist in de-minimus quantities.
-The risks are below the target threshold of 1 x 10^{-5} and result in no further action decisions for the remaining sites.
+The risks are below the target threshold of 1 x $10^{-5}$ and result in no further action decisions for the remaining sites.
 These sites are available for unrestricted use.

 The Alaska Department of Environmental Conservation (ADEC) regulates cleanup of contaminated sites, and has established soil and groundwater cleanup levels in 18 Alaska Administrative Code (AAC) 75.340 and 345.
 Cleanup levels established following ADEC regulations are based on an estimate of the reasonable maximum exposure expected to occur under current and future site conditions.
 The cleanup levels are based on the most relevant exposure pathways at each site.
 The ADEC regulations consider three scenarios - migration to groundwater, ingestion, and inhalation.
-In general, the most stringent pathway is selected as the cleanup level is based on the remaining cleanup levels contained in Table B. The selected soil and groundwater cleanup levels for all sites are risk-based and designed to be protective of human health and the environment.
+In general, the most stringent pathway is selected as the cleanup level, however, if a particular pathway is not applicable to a site, then the selected cleanup level is based on the remaining cleanup levels contained in Table B. The selected soil and groundwater cleanup levels for all sites are risk-based and designed to be protective of human health and the environment.